Skip to contents

 Plausibility check of raw MUAC data

-We will assess the plausibility of raw MUAC data through it’s raw values when the variable age is not available in the dataset.
+We will assess the plausibility of raw MUAC data through it’s raw values when the variable age is not available in the data set.
 This is a job assigned to mw_plausibility_check_muac().
 The workflow for this check is the shortest one.

 Data wrangling

 As you can tell, z-scores cannot be computed in the absence of age.
 In this way, the data wrangling workflow would be quite minimal.
 You still set the arguments inside mw_wrangle_muac() as learned in Section 1.2.1.
 The only difference is that here we will set age to NULL.
-Fundamentally, under the hood the function detects MUAC values that are outliers and flags them and stores them in flag_muac variable that is added to the dataset.
+Fundamentally, under the hood the function detects MUAC values that are outliers and flags them and stores them in flag_muac variable that is added to the data set.

-We will continue using the same dataset:
+We will continue using the same data set:

 anthro.01 |>